Sugarcane: Electricity production

 A number of countries, in particular those lacking fossil fuels, have implemented energy conservation and efficiency measures to minimize the energy used in cane processing, and export any excess electricity to the grid.
 Bagasse is usually burned to produce steam, which in turn creates electricity.
 Current technologies, such as those in use in Mauritius, produce over 100 kWh of electricity per tonne of bagasse.
-With a total world harvest of over one billion tonnes of sugar cane per year, the global energy potential from bagasse is over 100,000 GWh.
+With a total world harvest of over one billion tonnes of sugarcane per year, the global energy potential from bagasse is over 100,000 GWh.
 Using Mauritius as a reference, an annual potential of 10,000 GWh of additional electricity could be produced throughout Africa.
 Electrical generation from bagasse could become quite important, particularly to the rural populations of sugarcane producing nations.

 Recent cogeneration technology plants are being designed to produce from 200 to over 300 kWh of electricity per tonne of bagasse.
 As sugarcane is a seasonal crop, shortly after harvest the supply of bagasse would peak, requiring power generation plants to strategically manage the storage of bagasse.